ENFORCE THE CONSTITUTION!

 The Constitution is not a self-executing document.
 Someone has to enforce it.
 All branches of the federal government have been failing to limit their own power for over a century.
 And state officeholders have abdicated their responsibility to exercise independent judgment and take action to stop the violations.

 While every government official has the duty to protect the Constitution, the legislature of Texas is well positioned to resist unconstitutional federal acts.
-I have have crafted a bill called the Texas Sovereignty Act with my group, Texas Constitutional Enforcement (www.txce.org) that was introduced in the last legislative session and passed out of a House Committee.
-If elected, that would allow me to more effectively help Texas get its liberty back via enforcement.
+I have have crafted a bill called the Texas Sovereignty Act with my group, Texas Constitutional Enforcement (www.txce.org) that has been introduced in three legislative sessions.
+If I am elected, that would allow me to more effectively help Texas get its liberty back via enforcement.

 Ultimately, enforcement of the Constitution by the state of Texas – also called nullification and interposition – is our only hope at restoring our liberty and Constitutional balance.
 The beauty of this approach is that it only needs Texas voters to work.
 We don’t have to rely on California or New York voters and we don't have to wait on 37 other states to get started saving our liberty as an Article V convention does.